Machine-readable changes

 The following attributes can be expressed on changes:

-localitygives the location in the reference document to be modified, as a collection of locality key/values, following the convention in localities and locality values.
+the location in the reference document to be modified.
+This is given as a collection of locality key/values, following the convention in localities and locality values.

-pathgives an XPath within the identified locality, indicating the specific element to be changed. *path_endis used in conjunction withpath, if a range of elements is to be changed.
-In that case,pathgives the initial element in the range, andpath_endgives the final element.
+path, if a range of elements is to be changed.
+In that case,pathgives the initial element in the range, andpath_endgives the final element. title-

-titlecan be used to specify a title for the change.
+Title of the change (optional).
 If a title is given for the clause, that is used instead.

 The content of the change clause is treated as the human-readable description of the change.